peeterjoot/floatexplorer/README.md

 - e5m2,
 - e4m3,
-- fp16
+- fp16,
-- bf16
+- bf16,
-- 32-bit (C float),
+- ieee 32-bit (C float),
-- 64-bit (C double, and long double on some platforms),
+- ieee 64-bit (C double, and long double on some platforms),
-- 80-bit Intel long double (unlike the above, this one doesn't use the IEEE representation, and has an explicit leading mantissa bit.)
+- Intel 80-bit long double (unlike the above, this one doesn't use the IEEE representation, and has an explicit leading mantissa bit.)
-- 128-bit (Linux ARM long double, GCC libquadmath)
+- ieee 128-bit (Linux ARM long double, GCC libquadmath)

 ## TODO

 - See if the HIP API can also do the conversion that I currently only support using the CUDA API.
+- Implement zArch mainframe "HEXFLOAT" types.

 ## Discussion